zhou-yh19/VLA-Adapter/README.md

 ## 🌈 Success Rate Comparison <a name="results"></a>

+All our results are inferred on `H100`.
+You can find the inference `log` file in the model released on [HF](https://huggingface.co/VLA-Adapter) for viewing.

 ### Performance on LIBERO benchmark.

 <b><i>XX</i></b> represents the best performance, <b>XX</b> represents the second best performance, and <i><u>XX*</u></i> represents the third best performance.